MJAS1/vidman/README.md

 This software is used to control the experimental flow of magnetoencephalography experiments using real-time video feedback of hands as stimulus.
 It can be used to send trigger signals via the parallel port each time the video feed is modified.
-Thus far, a Stingray F033C FireWire video camera has been used during the experiments but any FireWire camera should work.
+Thus far, a Stingray F033C FireWire video camera has been used during the experiments, but any FireWire camera should work.

 VidMan has been tested on Ubuntu 16.04 LTS.
-Some problems with vsync were encountered on Ubuntu 12.04 LTS but newer versions should be fine.
+Some problems with vsync were encountered on Ubuntu 12.04 LTS, but newer versions should be fine.
 It requires a graphics card with OpenGL support.
-Some older Nvidia drivers caused the software to sometimes hang while using vsync but this problem should be fixed on newer drivers.
+Some older Nvidia drivers caused the software to sometimes hang when using vsync, but this problem should be fixed on newer drivers.
 Vsync can be turned off by modifying the config file usually located at ~/.config/BECS/VidMan.conf and changing the variable vsync to false.
 However, vsync is required to make the trigger-to-stimulus delay constant.

 ## Installation